 What Did My Friends and Family Think of It?

-Most friends and family had no trouble doing the tasks.
+Most people had no trouble doing the tasks.
 Some of them signed in using their Facebook accounts.
-Others didn’t use Facebook, so they signed in with email.
-These friends weren’t able to do all of the tasks that they were asked, but could still watch videos and visit websites.
+Others aren’t on Facebook, so they signed in with email.
+Those friends weren’t able to do all of the tasks, but they could still watch videos and visit websites.

 Our supporters enjoyed the fact that they could do the tasks in less than 10 minutes while watching TV.
 They loved not having to buy anything!

 No one is required to do a minimum number of tasks.
 So if friends signed in and only watched the video, our group received money from that.
-Obviously, the more tasks a person does, the more it benefits your group.
+But obviously, the more tasks a person does, the more it benefits your group.

-If your group needs to hold a fundraiser, but hates to sell things, Pear may be just right for you!
+If your group needs simple fundraising ideas, but hates to sell things, Pear may be just right for you!

 Our team was thankful to get the money they needed to cover uniform costs.
 No frostbite from washing cars in February necessary!